Steve Bond (economist)

 Steve Bond is a British economist at Nuffield College, Oxford, Oxford, specialising in applied microeconometrics, particularly the investment and financial behaviour of firms.
-Together with Manuel Arellano, he developed the Arellano–Bond estimator, a widely used generalized method of moments estimator for panel data.
+Together with Manuel Arellano, he developed the Arellano–Bond estimator, a widely used generalized method of moments estimator for panel data.This estimator is based on the earlier article by John Denis Sargan and Alok Bhargava (Bhargava and Sargan, 1983).
 Research Papers in Economics lists the paper as the most cited article ever in economics.